 The academy's student grievance procedures are very clear.
-If any student has a grievance while at IAAFA, they can contact the student support IMSO to make a grievance at the address below.
-The student support IMSO will investigate the circumstances and report them to the squadron commander.
+If any student has a grievance while at IAAFA, they can contact the Student Affairs Flight (SAF) Leadership to make a grievance at the address below.
+The IMSO will investigate the circumstances and report them to the Commandant.
 The student will be notified of the resolved matter.